ros2/ros2_documentation/source/Tutorials/Using-ROS2-Launch-For-Large-Projects.rst

 Top-level organization
 ----------------------

-On a top level, we would like launch files to be as reusable as possible.
+On a top-level, we would like launch files to be as reusable as possible.
 In this case, moving between identical robots can be done without changing the launch files at all.
 Even a change such as moving from the robot to a simulator can be done with only a few changes.
 We'll go over how the launch file is structured to make this possible.